 - blood (n.)

-There seems to have been an avoidance in Germanic, perhaps from taboo, of other PIE words for "blood," such as *esen- (cf. poetic Greek ear, Old Latin aser, Sanskrit asrk, Hittite eshar); also *krew-, which seems to have had a sense of "blood outside the body, gore from a wound" (cf. Latin cruour "blood from a wound," Greek kreas "meat"), which came to mean simply "blood" in the Balto-Slavic group and some other languages.
+There seems to have been an avoidance in Germanic, perhaps from taboo, of other PIE words for "blood," such as *esen- (source of poetic Greek ear, Old Latin aser, Sanskrit asrk, Hittite eshar); also *krew-, which seems to have had a sense of "blood outside the body, gore from a wound" (source of Latin cruour "blood from a wound," Greek kreas "meat"), which came to mean simply "blood" in the Balto-Slavic group and some other languages.

 Inheritance and relationship senses (also found in Latin sanguis, Greek haima) emerged in English by mid-13c.
 Meaning "person of one's family, race, kindred" is late 14c.
 As the seat of passions, it is recorded from c.1300.
 Slang meaning "hot spark, a man of fire" [Johnson] is from 1560s.
 Blood pressure attested from 1862.
 Blood money is from 1530s; originally money paid for causing the death of another.